rmsk2/moreorless/readme.md

 # Other limitations

 - The maximum line length is 224 characters.
 Any file with lines longer than that will not be loaded
-- All characters which appear in columns 81 or higher are clipped, i.e. there is no horizontal scrolling
+- All characters which appear in columns 81 or higher are clipped, i.e. there is currently no horizontal scrolling
 - Tab characters are not expanded at the moment
 - Due to the data structure selected (see below) there is quite a bit if memory management overhead, i.e. wasted memory. `Moreorless` uses roughly twice as much memory as would be needed to only store the file